-Comparison with other studies

-Our study of over 7,000 patients reports a temporary diverting stoma rate after anterior resection of 66%, which is similar to the 57% reported in the Dutch TME randomised trial follow up study.[21]
-The ileostomy rates of 15% and 18% reported by David et al, and Dodgion et al may not be in keeping with current practice.[4, 22]

-Our findings reinforce those reported previously, with older age,[4, 8, 21, 22] presence of comorbidities,[4] more advanced stage disease,[2, 22, 23] lower socioeconomic status,[22] and open surgery[23] being identified as factors linked to lower stoma reversal rates.
+The present study of over 7,000 patients reports a temporary diverting stoma rate after anterior resection of 66%, which is similar to the 57% reported in the Dutch TME randomised trial follow up study [21].
+The ileostomy rates of 15% and 18% reported by David et al and Dodgion et al may not be in keeping with current practice.[4, 22] The present findings reinforce those reported previously, with older age,[4, 8, 21, 22] presence of comorbidity,[4] more advanced stage disease,[2, 22, 23] lower socioeconomic status,[22] and open surgery[23] being identified as factors linked to lower stoma reversal rates.
 This study is the first to report lower reversal rates in patients with poor physical fitness.
 This may be partly explained by the use of the competing risk approach with stoma reversal and death as competing events.
-We also found that maIe patients have slightly lower stoma reversal rates than females, an area where evidence to date has been conflicting.[21, 24]
+We also found that maIe patients have a slightly lower stoma reversal rate than females, an area where evidence to date has been conflicting.[21, 24]

-Possible explanations

-One reason for a delay in stoma reversal in patients with advanced disease is that they are more likely to receive chemotherapy.[4, 5] They are also at higher risk of local recurrence, which may further reduce the stoma reversal rate.[21, 23]

-A potential explanation for the association of socio-economic deprivation with lower stoma reversal rates is residual confounding.
-Patients living in more socio-economically deprived areas may be in poorer overall health, for example as a result of higher levels of smoking and obesity, neither of which is captured in our risk adjustment model.
-Other explanations are that patients from more deprived backgrounds may be less likely to access follow-up services after their initial surgery or that they may be more willing to live with a stoma in order to avoid further surgical interventions.
+One reason for a delay in stoma reversal in patients with advanced disease is that they are more likely to receive chemotherapy.[4, 5] They are also at higher risk of local recurrence, which may further reduce the stoma reversal rate [21, 23].
+A potential explanation for the association of socioeconomic deprivation with lower stoma reversal rates is residual confounding.
+Patients living in more socioeconomically deprived areas may be in poorer overall health, for example from higher levels of smoking and obesity, neither of which is captured in our risk adjustment model.
+Other explanations are that patients from more deprived backgrounds may be less likely to access follow-up services after their initial surgery or that they may be more willing to live with a stoma to avoid further surgery.

 Residual confounding is also a possible explanation for our finding that patients who had a planned open anterior resection were less likely to have their ileostomy reversed.
 Alternatively, it may be related to the location, nature and extent of the tumour which may have directly influenced both the mode of surgical access at the time of the anterior resection and the possibility of ileostomy reversal during follow-up.
-Lastly, it may be linked to the practice style of the surgical units with units that are more inclined to carry out anterior resections laparoscopically being also more inclined to reverse stomas early.
+Lastly, it may be linked to the practice style of the surgical unit with units that are more inclined to carry out anterior resections laparoscopically being also more inclined to reverse stomas early.

-Methodological limitations

-Only four per cent of patients included in the NBOCA database could not be linked to HES records.
-Although these unlinked patients tended to be younger and less deprived, it is unlikely that this had a substantial effect on our results given the small size of the unlinked group.
-Another issue related to the use of HES data to follow patients up is that we could only capture stoma reversals that had taken place in NHS hospitals and not those carried out in independent sector hospitals, potentially leading to an underestimate of the overall proportion of stoma reversals.
-However, this will have had only a very small effect as patients who have their initial surgical procedure in the English NHS are likely to have their follow up care in the same hospital or in another NHS facility.
+Four per cent of patients included in the NBOCA database could not be linked to HES records.
+Although these unlinked patients tended to be younger and less deprived, it is unlikely that this had a substantial effect on the results given the small size of the unlinked group.
+Another issue related to the use of HES data to follow patients up is that it was possible only to capture stoma reversals that had taken place in the NHS and not those carried out in independent sector hospitals, potentially leading to an underestimate of the overall proportion of stoma reversals.
+This will, however, have had only a very small effect as patients who have their initial surgical procedure in the English NHS are likely to have their follow up care in the same hospital or in another NHS facility.